 12.11.2.6.2 (Re)Association Request for FILS key confirmation

 The plaintext passed to the AEAD algorithm is the data that would follow the FILS Session element in an unencrypted frame.
+The unique counter required by the AEAD algorithm shall be the current value of the AEAD counter from the non-AP STA.
 The ciphertext output by the AEAD algorithm concatenated with the Authentication Tag becomes the data that follows the FILS Session element in the encrypted and authenticated (Re)Association Request frame.
 The resulting (Re)Association Request frame shall be transmitted to the AP.

 The AP decrypts and verifies the received (Re)Association Request frame with the AEAD algorithm as defined in 12.11.2.7 (AEAD cipher mode for FILS) with the KEK as the key.
 The AAD is reconstructed as defined above and is passed, along with the ciphertext of the received frame to the AEAD decryption operation.
+The AP uses the current value of the AEAD counter for the non-AP STA to decrypt and verify the received frame.

 CIDs 20050, 20051, and 20167